-- 14.1 The NPPF states that planning should always seek to secure a quality design and a good standard of amenity for all existing and future occupants of land and buildings - 14.2 Core policy 4 of Council's Core Strategy seeks high density residential development to achieve "a high standard of design which creates attractive living conditions." - 14.3 The submitted details show that the proposed units will be compliant with the nationally described space standards for accommodation which is considered to be acceptable. - 14.4 Each unit will have its own private balcony or terrace which affords private amenity space for the whole development.
+- 14.1 The NPPF states that planning should always seek to secure a quality design and a good standard of amenity for all existing and future occupants of land and buildings - 14.2 Core policy 4 of Council's Core Strategy seeks high density residential development to achieve "a high standard of design which creates attractive living conditions."

+- 14.3 The submitted details show that the proposed units will be compliant with the Nationally Described Space Standards for accommodation which is considered to be acceptable. - 14.4 Each unit will have its own private balcony or terrace which affords private amenity space for the whole development.
 The successful incorporation of integral balconies means that there are no concerning circumstances where the balconies and terraces are closely related or adjacent to each other, resulting in potential amenity impacts within the development.
-The proposal also include the provision of a communal podium garden area and rooftop garden area which would be accessible to all residents.
-The amenity space provision for the development is therefore considered to be acceptable. - In respect of daylight/sunlight provision, the application was submitted with an assessment to consider the light levels to the proposed unit as well as the communal amenity space.
+The proposal also include provision of a communal podium garden area and rooftop garden area which would be accessible to all residents.
+The amenity space provision for the development is therefore considered to be acceptable. - 14.5 In respect of daylight and sunlight provision, the application was submitted with an assessment to consider the light levels to the proposed unit as well as the communal amenity space.
 The assessment concludes that the development will receive levels of daylight that exceed the guidance requirements for new developments.
-The communal garden has impacts due to its relationship with the building that affects its sunlight provision however it does exceed the minimum standards and can be considered acceptable.
+The communal garden has impacts due to its relationship with the building that affects its sunlight provision.
+However, it does exceed the minimum standards and can be considered acceptable.
 It would be necessary for the landscaping scheme to ensure that any planting proposals utilises species that can thrive in their location relative to the amount of light they will or will not receive. - 14.6 With regards to environmental noise impacts, the application included a Noise Assessment that has been reviewed by the Environmental Quality Officer.
 The assessment identified that the dominant noise sources audible on site included road traffic noise from Wellington Street and the High Street, and other nearby smaller roads, in addition to overhead aircraft noise.
-The assessment concludes that there would be impacts n amenity levels through noise but that these can be addressed through the implementation of appropriate glazing and mechanical ventilation to the proposed units.
+The assessment concludes that there would be impacts on amenity levels through noise but that these can be addressed through the implementation of appropriate glazing and mechanical ventilation to the proposed units.
 This is not uncommon for development on busy roads within the Borough such as Wellington Road and Bath Road and these details can be secured and considered through appropriately worded conditions.
-The use of mechanical ventilation will be considered against the merits of incorporating natural ventilation as part of the energy strategy (para 17.2) for this development to ensure an appropriate balance is achieved.
+The use of mechanical ventilation will be considered against the merits of incorporating natural ventilation as part of the energy strategy (para 17.2) for this development to ensure an appropriate balance is achieved. - 14.7 The application included a wind assessment at pedestrian level on Burlington Avenue.
+It was requested as Officers were conscious that the development could result in a potential wind-tunnel effect for pedestrians on what is a well-used route currently and would see increased footfall with the implementation of the proposal.
+The assessment concludes that there would be no adverse impact in this regard and that the new taller façade will not create wind conditions that would create problems for pedestrians.

-14.7 Based on the above considerations the proposal is considered to provide a suitable level of amenity for all occupiers of the development and the scheme is therefore acceptable in light of the goals of the NPPF, Core Policy 4 of Council's Core Strategy, and Policies EN1 and EN2 of the Adopted Local Plan.
+14.7 Based on the above considerations the proposal is considered to provide a suitable level of amenity for all occupiers of the development and the scheme is therefore acceptable in light of the goals of the NPPF, Core Policy 4 of Council's Core Strategy, and Policy EN1 of the Adopted Local Plan.